rabbit hole of rpath and origin

 ELF binaries can contains supplemental path for DSO, those path must encoded at compile time and it is searched before system default path(which could overriden by LD_LIBRARY_PATH). so the problem of find a DSO is done by the dev build the app rather than the user that deploy the app. there are two way to do rpath

-2. for rpath: add linker flag -Wl, -rpath, /user/local/lib similar to -L, you could add multiple time, order doestn’t matters AND --enable-new-dtagsfor runpath
+similar to -L, you could add multiple time, order doestn’t matters AND--enable-new-dtags

 $ gcc program.c -lm -o program '-Wl,-rpath,$ORIGIN/lib'